 Find housing resources and referrals with help from the Community Resource Specialist at the Central Library.
 The Seattle Library’s CRS connects library visitors to many different services, including housing, behavioral and mental health, vocational training, food assistance, legal support, domestic violence support, medical care and more.

 File your taxes for free at 12 Seattle Library locations!
 This program is offered on a drop-in basis.
 Click here to find out what documents you need to bring.

 Disabled patrons can receive special accommodations.

-Accessibility Toolkits are available at all library locations.
+Accessibility Toolkits are available at all Seattle library locations.
 These kits include large, high-contrast PC keyboards, low vision note-writing frames, low vision signature guides, low vision writing tablets, thick markers, Reizen Dome magnifiers, bar magnifiers and more.

 Homebound patrons can receive Mobile Library Services.
-If you live in Seattle and can’t visit the library due to age, disability or illness (that lasts at least 6 months), then you can have materials delivered to you by Mobile Services.
-Call (206) 386-4636 for more information.
+If you live in Seattle and can’t visit the Seattle library due to age, disability or illness (that lasts at least 6 months), then you can have materials delivered to you by Mobile Services.
+Call (206) 386-4636 for information.